 - To follow the terms of the Notice that is currently in effect; and

-- To make a good faith effort to obtain from you acknowledgement that you have received or been given an opportunity to receive this Notice.
+- To make a good faith effort to obtain from you acknowledgment that you have received or been given an opportunity to receive this Notice.

-referralMD Health is including HITECH Act provisions to its Notice as follows:
+ReferralMD Health includes HITECH Act provisions to its Notice as follows:

 HITECH Notification Requirements